JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/Azure T-POT Honeypot Project/Readme.md

 - Create a free Azure account
 - Download PuTTY (remote connection program) to access our VM

+In this project, I have successfully implemented T-POT on the Azure Cloud infrastructure.
+T-POT, a sophisticated honeypot, emulates 23 distinct vulnerable systems.
+This project has helped me gain valuable insights into Linux configuration and network settings within a cloud environment, augmenting my technical proficiency.
+Furthermore, it has enriched my skill set in threat detection, acquired through vigilant monitoring and in-depth analysis of honeypot-generated data.
+This hands-on experience provided me with firsthand exposure to the methodologies employed by threat actors as they seek to exploit various vulnerabilities and compromise system security.

 <h2></h2>

 <h2>Creating an Azure Account</h2>